zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/introduction/introduction.md

 ### Lab Breakdown

-* Lab 1: Set up your environment
+* Lab 1: Set Up Your Environment
-* Lab 2: Create OCI GoldenGate resources
+* Lab 2: Create OCI GoldenGate Resources
-* Lab 3: Create a trusted connection between Oracle GoldenGate and OCI GoldenGate
+* Lab 3: Create a Trusted Connection Between Oracle GoldenGate and OCI GoldenGate
 * Lab 4: Send the OCI GoldenGate Trail File to Oracle GoldenGate
-* Lab 5: (Optional) Connect to the Admin Client
+* Lab 5: (Optional) Connect to the Admin Client to View Extract Statistics and Log Messages

 ## Learn More